mounirn/KharbgaNet/info.md

   * As Attacker
   * As Defender (ability to request for two) piece being played with
+  * Deciding what to move if multiple captures are possible after capture on the move

 * Ability to replay with a delay
 * Ability to start a game with options (w/ computer, as Attacker,as Defender).